 William Randolph Hearst, the world’s first media mogul, was born on April 29, 1863, in San Francisco, California.
 The only child of a miner who had made millions thanks to investments in the Comstock Lode and Anaconda Copper Mines, Hearst created an empire that included newspapers, magazines and even his own movie studio.
 He was loathed and admired in equal measure for his publishing tactics and business acumen, and profoundly influenced the media landscape decades before the emergence of today’s titans.
-On what would have been the publisher’s 150th birthday, here are eight things you should know about William Randolph Hearst.
+Check out eight things you should know about William Randolph Hearst.

 1. At the height of his empire, one in four Americans got their news from a Hearst paper.